 Allies share a smoke in the trenches outside Targu Frumos, April 1944.

 Paired with the badly-trained and worse-led German 22nd Panzer Division, the Romanian formation could do little to avert the disaster that fell on Romanian arms in the Soviet counter-offensive that began in November 1942.
 The division counter-attacked Soviet spearheads, but suffered enormous losses in men and machines.
 The survivors returned to Romania to rebuild the division, but promised German deliveries of tanks, vehicles and weapons did not begin until the fall of 1943.
-Training and re-equipping proceeded slowly, and the incomplete division was not employed against the April 1944 Soviet offensive (some English-language writers confuse the 1st Armored Division with the Royal Guard Division, an infantry formation).
+Training and re-equipping proceeded slowly, and the incomplete division was not employed against the April 1944 Soviet offensive (some English-language writers, probably repeating an error by David Glantz, confuse the 1st Armored Division with the Royal Guard Division, an infantry formation).

 The Romanians and their German allies managed to fend off the April offensive, but it was obvious that the Red Army would try again – this time with more preparation.
 When the Soviets struck on 20 August, the 1st Armored Division along with the German 20th Panzer Division had been stationed behind the Romanian lines to provide support.